 Engaging students with one another and with course content increases the likelihood of achieving learning outcomes.
-Planning for engagement at a distance, whether physically distant by six feet in the classroom or virtually distant while accessing the course remotely, requires additional strategies.
-Here, we have gathered resources to get you started and prepared suggestions regarding engagement strategies by mode.
+Make plans to engage students, whether they are in person, physically distant, or virtually distant.
+Here, we have prepared engagement strategy suggestions and resources to get you started.

 - Best Practices for Engaging Students, list of considerations and tools based on faculty interviews.